muriatec/ShapeNet-GSplats/README.md

-# Gaussian splats for ShapeNet
+# Gaussian Splatting for ShapeNet
-Running the incredible 3D Gaussian Splatting on ShapeNet.
+Running the incredible 3D Gaussian Splatting on the ShapeNet dataset.
 Tested on ShapeNetCore.v2.

 ## Rendering
 ### Installation